 Before talking about vlogging accessories, let’s set things clear about what a vlog is.
 A vlog is essentially a video blog.
 It’s an alternative method of blogging where the medium you use to deliver your content is video instead of text.
-With the current streaming technology and Internet speeds we have, vlogging is more viable for content creators and more convenient for followers.
+With the current streaming technology and internet speeds we have, vlogging is more viable for content creators and more conventional for followers.

-Vlogs can be entertaining and informative, but above all they allow followers to multitask.
+Vlogs can be very entertaining and informative, but above all they allow followers to multitask.
 You can easily watch a vlog while eating or doing a chore like cooking.
-This makes them preferable over texts to many.
-Reading requires some more attention.
+This makes them preferable to some over texts, which require some more attention.

-Should you start a vlog or a blog?
-Video VS text: both mediums have their benefits and drawbacks.
+Should you start a vlog or a blog, video vs text.
+Both mediums have their benefits and strengths.

-Vlogging, for example, is easy to consume, making it simpler for your followers to stay updated.
+Vlogging for example is easy to consume, making it more simple for your followers to stay updated.
 It also allows you to tell a story and connect with your followers on an emotional level.
-Vlogging lets you reach a personal connection with your followers.
-They are more likely to listen to you and believe you because vlogs aren’t much different from what people do on social media.
+Vlogging lets you reach a personal connection with your followers, they are more ready to listen to you and believe you because vlogs aren’t much different from what people do on social media.

-Vlogging of course requires more work and money, especially at the beginning when you try to set up a vlog.
-But the investment made on vlogging accessories is worth it once you have established yourself and got a vlog going.
+Vlogging of course requires more work and money spent at first to set up a vlog.
+But the investment made on vlogging accessories is more than worth it once you have established yourself and got a vlog going.

 In many cases, the best option is to set up a vlog and a blog that go hand in hand.
 That’s because many people prefer to watch a video in addition to text.
-Such a good example of this is College Info Geek, which runs both a blog and a vlog about student tips and how to succeed at student life.
+Such a good example of this is College Info Geek, who runs both a blog about student tips and success in student life as well as a vlog.

 Word to the Wise: Choose a Niche

-Before moving forward and going through a rundown of vlogging accessories, you need to remember your niche.
+Before going forward and doing a rundown of vlogging accessories you need to remember your niche.
 A niche is essentially the main theme of your blog or vlog.
-Whether you decide to run a vlog, a blog, or both, you need to figure out your niche.
+Whether you decide to run a vlog, a blog or both you need to figure out your niche.

 Choosing a niche to be both profitable and interesting is beyond the scope of this guide.
 You just have to remember to do your research on your vlog niche and your topics first and foremost.